2013 Forest Health Highlights

 Forest Health Monitoring (FHM) activities are cooperative efforts between the USDA Forest Service and the Arkansas Forestry Commission.
 FHM includes periodic measurement of fixed plots as well as regular aerial and ground surveys to detect forest damage.

-Eastern Tent Caterpillar infestations were high in most areas.
+Infestations were high in most areas.
 Actual damage from this common defoliator was negligible.

 To view a full list of non-native, invasive plants visit the Southern Research Station's Nonnative Invasive Plants of Southern Forests.